janis-commerce/model/README.md

 npm install @janiscommerce/model
 ```

-## Client injection
+## Session injection
-The client injection is useful when you have a dedicated database per client.
+The session injection is useful when you have a dedicated database per client.
-Using the public setter `client`, the client will be stored in the `controller` instance.
+Using the public setter `session`, the session will be stored in the `controller` instance.
-All the controllers and models getted using that controller will have the client injected.
+All the controllers and models getted using that controller will have the session injected.

 ## Database Dispatcher
 The `Model` uses [Database Dispatcher](https://www.npmjs.com/package/@janiscommerce/database-dispatcher) for getting the correct **DBDriver** for a `Model`.